NVIDIA/cuda-quantum/docs/README.md

   defining these bindings in C++.
 To incorporate the API documentation, the `cudaq` Python package needs to be built and installed prior to generating the CUDA Quantum documentation.
 The [build_docs.sh](../scripts/build_docs.sh) script will automatically do that if necessary.
-We use the [AutoDoc extension](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) for Sphinx to incorporate Python documentation.
+We use the [Autodoc extension](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) for Sphinx to incorporate Python documentation.